worldflora/wfo-p2/README.md

 # WFO Portal V2.

 This is a mockup of how a version 2 of the WFO portal could work.
+We are currently taking it forward as a potential replacement for the main portal.

 ## Design principles